mcastl/Python-API-Challenge/README.md

 	* Heeat map showing hotels location (http://localhost:8888/view/Documents/GitHub/Python-API-Challenge/VacationPy/hotels_map.png)

 ## General info
-WeatherPy: Using the Open Weather Map APIs to create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+**WeatherPy**: Using the Open Weather Map APIs to create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-VacationPy: Using Google Places API for finding out the cities with the best weather for vacationing.
+**VacationPy**: Using Google Places API for finding out the cities with the best weather for vacationing.

 ## Features
 * Analysis of climatological conditions and its relation to latitudes.